vektorious/cm-curriculum/_articles/06-licenses-and-standards/findability.md

 Once a project has this file, a webcrawler finds and indexes it in a [searchable repository](https://search.openknowhow.org/) which serves as a unifying place for all the projects that live in many different platforms.

+[Appropedia](https://www.appropedia.org), a wiki portal hosting open source sustainability related projects, is a great example of the use and the development of a derivative of the Open KnowHow standard.
+Open KnowHow manifests can be downloaded from each project's page.
+Here is an example for an [grey water system](https://www.appropedia.org/AEF_greywater)

 <!-- An implementation using the Open KnowHow standard can be seen in the Open Hardware Observatory-->

 ### {{ site.assignment }} Add an open know how manifesto to your project